P Cygni: P Cygni profile

 P Cygni gives its name to a type of spectroscopic feature called a P Cygni profile, where the presence of both absorption and emission in the profile of the same spectral line indicates the existence of a gaseous envelope expanding away from the star.
 The emission line arises from a dense stellar wind near to the star, while the blueshifted absorption lobe is created where the radiation passes through circumstellar material rapidly expanding in the direction of the observer.
 These profiles are useful in the study of stellar winds in many types of stars.
 They are often cited as an indicator of a luminous blue variable star, although they also occur in other types of star.

 In P Cygni itself, the size of the stellar wind H-alpha emission region is 5.64±0.21 milli-arcseconds.
 At the distance of 1,600 parsecs this is a physical size of approximately 25 stellar radii.

 Companion

 It has been proposed P Cygni's eruptions could be caused by mass transfer to a hypothetical companion star of spectral type B that would have a mass between 3 and 6 times the mass of the Sun and would orbit P Cygni each 7 years in a high eccentricity orbit.
 Infall of matter into the secondary star would produce the release of gravitational energy, part of which would cause an increase of the luminosity of the system.
+A companion star to P Cygni was indeed revealed in 2021 using interferometry, which when discovered had an angular separation of 13.0±0.1 mas from the primary.
+It is 4.3 magnitudes fainter than P Cygni.